Hoang-Long2012/pipeline-toolkit/README.md

 The original pipeline is not modified.

+The resulting pipeline preserves the original pipeline's `default` and `name`.

 ### `+` with a pipeline on the right

 Pipeline steps can also be prepended using reflected addition: